jonyeezs/PiggyBanker/README.md

 This will be an educational experiment for me to learn Ruby and at the same time do some household management.

+So expect to see lots of fyi/reference-type comments for educational knowledge.

 ## What's involved